jcmincke/jazzml/docs/guide.rst

 ----------------

-If the yaml document contains a list of `Point`, we can build a corresponding list decoder:
+If the yaml document contains a list of values, we can build a corresponding list Decoder:

 .. code:: python